NeowayLabs/jobs/datasource/full-stack-senior.md

 #Description

 We have a huge system constantly crawling the web and scraping useful data about companies and people.
 We use this data to help our clients to find new markets and grown their business.
-We also help our clients with an awesome fraud detection system, improving our clients profit by reducing their loss with frauds.
+We also help our clients with an awesome fraud detection system, improving our clients profit by reducing their loss.

 To make all this happen we need a huge set of problems to solve: